nitrostormbcn/keyboard-color/README.md

 # keyboard-color
  Put your wallpaper in your keyboard!
- Use the windows slideshow as a background image and change the lighting of your keyboard dinamically.
+ Use the windows slideshow as a background image and change the lighting of your keyboard dynamically.

+# Requirements
+ Windows 10
+ SteelSeries GG
+ A SteelSeries compatible keyboard with individually addressable LED

 # How to install
  1. Download the repository